lonelydev/node-pgm-with-mosh/README.md

 How to work with events module?
 Register an event listener and then emit that event.
 The event listener's method would be invoked everytime an event of that type is emitted

+## Extending EventEmitter

+Soemtimes, you want your class to do more than just what it does and also be able to emit events.
+In this case, extending event emitter lets you not only emit but also listen to events and handle them accordingly.

+## HttpModule

+You cannot build a web app without some http requests.
+This module is crucial for building such apps.